kiran11621/Coding-Marshals/README.md

 <br/>:black_small_square:&nbsp;You will be redirected to leaderboard once the time for the contest is over.
 <br/>:black_small_square:&nbsp;You can submit your code in Three programming languages i.e., Cpp, Java and Python.
 <br/>:black_small_square:&nbsp;Website provides features to Admin for administrating the website such as User details view and delete, Question adding and deleting, viewing Contest organized.
-:black_small_square:User will be mailed after registering, creating contest (containing Passcode) and filling the contact form.
+<br/>:black_small_square:&nbsp;User will be mailed after registering, creating contest (containing Passcode) and filling the contact form.
 <br/>:black_small_square:&nbsp;Features like Writing Blogs, Contact us, User Authentication, Update User details are provided.
 <br/>:black_small_square:&nbsp;We can create groups consisting of number of participants and can take part in the contest as a team.
 </p>